Timothy841/SLP_Final/README.md

 Instructions:

 Use two different computers, or two terminals on the same computer.
 First use make to get all the code ready.
 Then, on one computer, type ./server and on the other, type ./client.
 The game will start.
 The client will go first, then the server.
 Type save and then a name for the save file to save the current game.
 Type ls to view all save files.
-I was not able to implement load, there were two many bugs to handle.
+Type load to load a save.

 Problems:

-No ability to load a game
+Can't load twice in a game.
+It will break the game.

 Final techniques used: